 Customer form submissions, uploaded content and generated documents are processed to provide the Straight2PDF service.
 Uploaded files and generated PDFs are access-controlled through account and permission checks.
 We do not use customer form content for advertising.
 Data processing commitments are described in our DPA.

-We may record access logs, application logs, page visit analytics where consent applies, and error logs to help operate, secure and improve the service.
+We may record access logs, application logs, account activity, policy agreement records, page visit analytics where consent applies, rate-limit events, backup actions, submission workflow events and error logs to help operate, secure and improve the service.
 Technical logs are handled in line with our Privacy Policy.

 - Use strong passwords and keep credentials secure.